 Carbon Management Study - November 2012

-Working with URS Scott Wilson, we produced a Carbon Management Study, which you can read below setting out how the council plans to reduce its carbon footprint over the next few years.
-This study will help inform budgetary decisions and will feed into the review of the Climate Change Strategy.
-A commitment has been made to reduce carbon emissions in the council's own buildings and operations by 15% by 2016.
-Take a look at the document Carbon Reporting 2014-2015 below for more details on progress to date.
+Working with URS Scott Wilson, we produced a Carbon Management Study, which you can read below setting out how the council would reduce its carbon footprint over the next few years.
+This study has helped inform budgetary decisions and fed into the review of the Climate Change Strategy.
+A commitment has been made to reduce carbon emissions in the council's own buildings and operations year on year.
+Take a look at the Carbon Reporting documents below for more details on progress to date.

 Home Energy Conservation Act (HECA)

 As part of our work in supporting residents to heat their homes more efficiently, we have published a Statement of Intent, which outlines how we will determine households eligible for support through the government’s Energy Company Obligation scheme.
 This is called Flexible Eligibility and allows us to set criteria which go beyond the list of certain benefits which otherwise qualify residents for funding to install energy efficiency measures.
 If you would like to further information please contact the Climate Change Team using the message link at the bottom of the page.

 The HECA requires all local authorities to produce annual reports on domestic energy performance across all residential properties in their area.
 Reports have to set out actions and opportunities that councils are proposing to improve the energy efficiency of housing in their areas, reduce fuel poverty and cut carbon emissions.

 Our HECA reports for 2014, 2015 and 2017 are available to view below.

 We are also using this flexible eligibility for the Warm Homes scheme, find out more on the Warm Homes Scheme webpage.

 Information on support and advice available for businesses